 Master of Architecture (M.Arch)*

 *Both the 2- and 3-year M.Arch degrees are accredited by the National Architectural Accrediting Board (NAAB).

-Eligibility for one degree program or another is based solely on an applicant's educational background.
+Eligibility for one architecture and design degree program or another is based solely on an applicant's educational background.

 Students seeking a two-year MADU post-professional degree (Path A) must hold an accredited professional degree in architecture (B.Arch or M.Arch) or the international equivalent.

 Students admitted to the two-year MSHP degree must hold a Bachelor of Art in Architecture, Bachelor of Science in Architecture, Bachelor of Architecture, or Master of Architecture degree, or its international equivalent.
 Students with other degrees may be admitted to the program upon showing evidence of sufficient previous study and skills to complete the required coursework for the MSHP.